 3. The archive for all completed IR-4 trials will be maintained at IR-4 headquarters.
-Raw data and Field Data Books will be sent to IR-4 headquarters through the IR-4 Regional Field Coordinator upon completion of the trials.
+Raw data will be sent to IR-4 headquarters through the IR-4 Regional Field Coordinator upon completion of the trials.

-4. At the end of the field season the Field Research Director will transfer all original GLP data and other GLP records from the test site to IR-4 HQ for archival.
-Data and records will include: the equipment maintenance/ calibration forms, freezer content log, freezer logger temperature data, GPS calibration log, personnel forms, pesticide storage temperature monitoring data, weather and other original data forms that were used for more than one trial.
+4. Within a reasonable period of time, the Field Research Director will transfer all original GLP data and other GLP records from the test site to IR-4 HQ for archival.
+Data and records will include: the equipment maintenance/ calibration logs, freezer content log, freezer logger temperature data, GPS calibration log, personnel forms, pesticide storage temperature monitoring data, weather and other original data forms that were used for more than one trial.
 An IR-4 Raw Data/Documents Transfer Form will show the inventory of all items being transferred and document the chain of custody information.
 The Field Research Director will hold a copy of all materials.